 Central Asia Regional Economic Cooperation (CAREC)

-APPROXIMATE COMMITTEE SIZE: 70 double delegations
+APPROXIMATE COMMITTEE SIZE: 160 single delegations

 The Central Asia Regional Economic Cooperation (CAREC) Program is a partnership of countries and development institutions, led primarily by the Asian Development Bank (ADB), that promotes economic growth, trade, and regional connectivity across Central and West Asia.
 CAREC’s main objectives include improving transport links, energy cooperation, trade facilitation, and economic coordination among participating countries.